 The purpose of a search order is usually to preserve evidence or property which is (or may be) the subject of an action, or as to which a question arises in an action.
 Search orders are also known as “search and seizure orders”, and were formally referred to as “Anton Piller” orders.

 As with freezing orders’, also known as Mareva injunctions, the Anton Piller order is an interlocutory order and may be issued in aid of execution at any point of case proceedings.
 The purpose of the Anton Piller order is the prevention of the destruction of documentation or evidence by a defendant before a trial commences.

-CYFOR recognises that the preservation of digital data is crucial within civil and criminal matters.
-With over a decade of expertise dealing with Search Orders, the CYFOR team can assist at a moments notice and adhere to the Association of Chief Police Officers (ACPO) Guidelines to ensure the highest quality of investigations and reporting is adhered to.
+The preservation of digital evidence is crucial within civil and criminal matters.
+With over a decade of expertise dealing with Search Orders, the CYFOR team can assist at a moments notice.
+Adhering to the Association of Chief Police Officers (ACPO) Guidelines, they ensure the highest quality of investigations and reporting.

 Benefits of using CYFOR include: